 The ABC News Democratic Debate will air live nationally on the ABC Television Network and locally on WMUR-TV.
 ABC News will livestream the debate on ABC News Live featured on Apple News, Roku, Hulu, AppleTV, Amazon Fire TV, Xumo, YouTube, Facebook, Twitter, and the ABC News site and mobile phone apps.
 WMUR-TV will also livestream the debate on www.WMUR.com and WMUR's mobile app.

 ABC News is handling all media credentialing.
 Applications will not be accepted after Jan.
 15. All applications will be subject to approval and availability.

 Media Filing Center

-The media filing centers are located at Saint Anselm College’s Carr Center (includes spin room) and Stoutenburgh Gym.
+The media filing center is located at Saint Anselm College’s Carr Center (includes spin room).
 The outdoor stand-up location will be across the street from the media filing centers in a parking lot.